Embedded systems testing: methods, challenges and best practices

-Testing embedded systems requires a fundamentally different approach compared to standard software testing.
+Embedded systems testing requires a fundamentally different approach compared to standard software testing.

-To ensure reliability, testing must consider not only code correctness, but also system behavior under real-world conditions.
+To ensure reliability, embedded software testing must consider not only code correctness, but also system behavior under real-world conditions.

 What makes embedded systems difficult to test